gschmutz/stream-processing-workshop/08-stream-processing-and-analytics/README.md

 ### How the simulator works

-The configuration file `scripts/shadowtraffic/card-fraud.json` (from the [demo repository](https://github.com/gschmutz/credit-card-fraud-detection-demo)) defines three generators that run in two sequential stages:
+The configuration file `scripts/shadowtraffic/card-fraud.json` (from the [demo repository](https://github.com/gschmutz/credit-card-fraud-detection-demo)) defines four generators that run in two sequential stages:

 **Stage 1 — seed reference data (runs once at startup):**